Rockingham County, Virginia: History

 The county is named for Charles Watson-Wentworth, 2nd Marquess of Rockingham, a British statesman (1730–1782).
 He was Prime Minister of Great Britain twice, and a keen supporter of constitutional rights for the colonists.
 During his first term, he brought about the repeal of the Stamp Act of 1765, reducing the tax burden on the colonies.
 Appointed again in 1782, upon taking office, he backed the claim for the independence of the Thirteen Colonies, initiating an end to British involvement in the American Revolutionary War.
 However, he died after only 14 weeks in office.
-By 1778, it was unusual to honor British officials in Virginia, fighting for its independence.
+By 1778, it was unusual to honor British officials in Virginia fighting for its independence.
 The same year, immediately to the north of Rockingham County, Dunmore County, named for Virginia's last Royal Governor, John Murray, 4th Earl of Dunmore, an unpopular figure, was renamed.
 The new name, Shenandoah County, used a Native American name.
 However, long their political supporter in the British Parliament, the Marquess of Rockingham was a popular figure with the citizens of the new United States.
 Also named in his honor were Rockingham County, New Hampshire, Rockingham County, North Carolina, and the City of Rockingham in Richmond County, North Carolina.

 Rockingham County is the birthplace of Thomas Lincoln, Abraham Lincoln's father.

+During the Civil War, Rockingham County voted for secession in the referendum of May 23, 1861.
+Secessionists threatened Unionist voters at the polls, and of more than 2000 votes cast, only 22 registered in opposition.
+The county and neighboring ones were home to hundreds of Mennonite and Church of the Brethren families, who were religiously opposed to participating in war, many of them loyal to the Union.
+Some hid Confederate draft resisters and deserters in their homes and barns, which participants called "depots" of an "underground railroad".
+They sheltered people until guides known as "pilots" could lead the over the mountains to the west, usually to New Creek, West Virginia, behind Union lines, where railroads could take them north.

+Unionists in Rockingham County faced violent reprisals for their stance, including killings.
+Brethren elder John Kline, an who spoke out against secession, was shot and killed by a Confederate militia in June 1864.
+That fall, Union troops under Philip Sheridan burned animals, barns, and crops across Rockingham County, destroying the property of secessionists and Unionists.

 In 1979 when the Adolf Coors Brewing Company came to Rockingham County it caused an uproar; some citizens thought it would corrupt the morals of the area while others wanted the new jobs.

 In 2018, a series of strikes and protests were held in Dayton's Cargill plant.